afritz1/OpenTESArena/README.md

 ### Running OpenTESArena
 - Verify that the `data` and `options` folders are in the same folder as the executable.
 If not, then copy them from the project's root folder (this should be fixed in the future with a post-build command)
-- Make sure that `MidiConfig` and `ArenaPath` in the options file point to valid locations on your computer (i.e., `data/eawpats/timidity.cfg` and `data/ARENA` respectively)
+- Make sure that `MidiConfig` and `ArenaPaths` in the options file point to valid locations on your computer (i.e., `data/eawpats/timidity.cfg` and `data/ARENA` respectively)

 Other guides:
 - [Building with Visual Studio (Windows)](docs/setup_windows.md)